Syntax:

 This will result in 3 arrays for 3 datasets of three sheets.
 As it is not possible to show an array in the formula table, it will show as a Value error.

-This will count the no of times the criterion given on cell D5 (“Brazil”) will be met in those three data tables.
+This will count the number of times the criterion given on cell D5 (“Brazil”) is met in those three data tables.

 The SUMPRODUCT function will sum up all those results from the COUNTIF function and give the ultimate result.